Flavour (musician)

 Chinedu Okoli (born 23 November 1983), better known by his stage name Flavour N'abania or simply Flavour, is a Nigerian singer and songwriter.
 He began his musical career as a drummer for a local church.
-Flavour is popularly known across Africa and the world for his hit song "Nwa Baby (Ashawo Remix)".
+His popular releases include "Nwa Baby (Ashawo Remix)", "Ada Ada" and "Time to Party."
 He is currently signed to 2nite Entertainment.

 In 2008, he released his self-titled debut album N'abania.
 In 2010, Flavour released his second studio album, Uplifted.
 It was supported by the singles "Nwa Baby (Ashawo Remix)", "Adamma", and "Oyi Remix".
 The album's success made Flavour one of Africa's most sought out artists.
 He was booked to perform at numerous concerts and social events following Uplifteds release.

+Life and career

-Early life
+Early life and career beginnings

-Flavour, who is well known for his ability to sing fluently in the Igbo language, was born in Enugu State, southeastern region of Nigeria.
-His family is originally from Umunze in Orumba South LGA, Anambra State, southeast Nigeria.
+Flavour, who sings fluently in the Igbo language, was born in Enugu State, Nigeria.
+His family is originally from Umunze, a place in Orumba South, Anambra State.
 Flavour began his music career at the age of 13 when he started playing the drums for his church choir in Enugu, in Enugu State.
-The resident pastor at his church introduced him to a friend, Chris I. Ordor, the CEO of SoundCity Communications.
+The resident pastor at his church introduced him to a friend, Chris I. Ordor, the CEO of Soundcity Communications.
 In 1996, Flavour was invited to join the company on an educational scholarship to study music.

-After three years of playing the drums, Flavour started playing the drums professionally.
-In 1999, he moved on from playing the drums and started playing the keyboard.
+After three years of playing the drums, he started playing the keyboard.
 He also used to provide back-up vocals for other musicians at SoundCity.

-Career

-Career beginnings

 At age 19, Flavour emerged into Nigeria's musical scene as a drummer and pianist for a local band in Enugu.
 After learning to play drums professionally, Flavour received an offer to perform at City Centre, Enugu.
 The massive crowd there inspired him to gain new grounds and reach great heights.
 Flavour's educational background in music enabled him to learn music production from Dekumzy, Isi Charles and Nnachie.

-2008: N'abania
+2008–2012: N'abania, Uplifted, and Blessed

 In 2008, Flavour released his debut album N'abania through Obaino Music.
 The album's success was relative and limited to Eastern Nigeria, particularly Enugu State.
 Flavour collaborated with Mr Raw on the album's lead single titled "N'abania".
 The song was recorded at Kingsley Ogoro's music studio in Lagos, Nigeria.

-2010: Uplifted

 Following the relative success of his debut album, Flavour released Uplifted in 2010.
 The album broke national barriers.
 Lolhiphop Records, an established record label in South Africa, released the album after popular demand.
-The album's top singles include "Nwa Baby (Ashawo Remix)", "Adamma", and Oyi Remix" featuring Tiwa Savage.
+The album's top singles include "Nwa Baby (Ashawo Remix)", "Adamma", and Oyi Remix" (featuring Tiwa Savage).